environet/environet/README.md

 For windows you'll need "Docker Desktop on Windows".
 This will install docker engine and dashboard.

 Before pulling the source it is necessary to turn of git's `autocrlf` feature, to keep files line endings in UNIX-style.
 You can do this with this command:
-`git config --global core.autocrlf false`
+`git config --global core.autocrlf false`.
+On the other hands if any changes applied to any files, please note that must to keep the linux style (LF) line endings in the modified files.

 If `bash` is not installed on your computer, you should use `environet.bat` instead of `environet` for all commands.
 The arguments and the parameters are the same.